Ravikaniyawala/playwright-bdd-e2e-tests-leonardo-ai/README.md

 This project provides an end-to-end (E2E) testing framework using [Playwright](https://playwright.dev/) and [Cucumber.js](https://cucumber.io/) to validate Leonardo AI workflows.
 It follows a behavior-driven development (BDD) approach and integrates features like tracing, video recording on failures, and automated reporting.

+The project uses a **Component Object Model (COM)** and **Page Factory Framework** to organize and manage page-specific logic, making the tests scalable and maintainable.

 ## Project Structure

 ```